shaack/bootstrap-show-modal/README.md

 # bootstrap-show-modal

-jQuery plugin to create bootstrap modals in pure JavaScript.
+bootstrap plugin to create bootstrap modals in pure JavaScript.

 [Demo Page](https://shaack.com/projekte/bootstrap-show-modal)

 > This version is compatible with **Bootstrap 5**, but we remain a Bootstrap 4 compatible version with the branch
 > <a href="https://github.com/shaack/bootstrap-show-modal/tree/bootstrap4-compatible">bootstrap4-compatible</a>.
 > npm package versions 3.x are Bootstrap 5 compatible, versions 1.x Bootstrap 4 compatible.

+> **With version 5.x of bootstrap-shop-modal we completely removed jQuery**

 ## Installation